Lionel Messi Car Collection: Luxury Cars Owned By The Ex-FC Barca Star

-As the GOAT moves on from FC Barcelona after a spectacular 18-year run, we’re looking back at some of the most exquisite cars he owned.
+As the GOAT moves to PSG from FC Barcelona after a spectacular 18-year run, we’re looking back at some of the most exquisite cars he owned.
 Here’s a quick peek inside Lionel Messi’s car collection.

 Since 2003, every European football cameraman has been left dizzy chasing Lionel Messi on the pitch.
 With a club record of scoring 672 goals in his 17 seasons, the Argentine grew from being a 17-year-old rookie to being captain and spearheading one of Europe’s most prestigious football clubs.
 Earning the respect and winning hearts of millions of fans worldwide, Messi is a true wizard of the sport and no football fan would ever dispute that.
 Through these years, he’s racked up a cool net worth of an estimated $400 million.
 And if there’s one asset the Atomic Flea loves spending on, it’s cars.